-Sara Ali Khan Celebrates Her Birthday With Varun & Team 'Coolie No 1'; These Pictures Look Fun!
+Sara Ali Khan Celebrates Birthday With Varun & Team 'Coolie No 1'; These Pictures Look Fun!

 The ravishing Sara Ali Khan turned 24 yesterday.
 The actress is currently busy shooting for David Dhawan's 'Coolie No 1' with Varun Dhawan.
 The comic-caper recently hit the shooting floors in Bangkok, Thailand.